 In 2007, I was asked to be a guest instructor for a cooking class at a gourmet shop called A Thyme for Everything.
 I taught my class my secrets to hosting a successful cocktail party.
 We prepared some of my signature menu items that are always big hits at my parties.
 I also demonstrated easy to assemble floral centerpieces that could be created from grocery store flowers and a table setting that was simple and seasonal.
 I taught a new class with a new Entertaining Idea every month.
 Instructing the classes brought an entirely new light to what a career in 'entertaining' could look like.
 I loved inspiring and teaching others to do the things that brought me so much joy and fulfillment.

 At about the same time that I started teaching the classes, I started dating my husband.
 In fact, it was his Mother who recommended me as a class instructor!
-Over the last four years we've enjoyed building our life and creating a home.
+Over the last eight years we've enjoyed building our life and creating a home.
 We both thrive on projects and creating - we are constantly dreaming up new pieces of furniture to build, cobblestone patios to construct, and small (or major) modifications we can do that will have big impacts.
 Some of our favorite times together are waking up on Saturday morning, heading to the coffee shop and then straight to the hardware store to get supplies or inspiration.